 Once people are more aware of how they use time, they can make changes that fit in better with the goals they have set.
 Sometimes, people find out that they are already using their time to its best advantage.

 If you are interested in learning more about how to manage time, you may wish to view our Power Point on Time Management.
-Also, if you wish to work with our staff on developing better time management skills contact LSS (Malthus Hall) 503-883-2562 to make an appointment.
+Also, if you wish to work with our staff on developing better time management skills contact LSS (Melrose Hall 020) 503-883-2562 to make an appointment.

 There are several methods for taking notes.
 Most of them are variations of where you place information on a page.
 For example, the Cornell Method divides the page into two columns; the left column is for key words or questions, and the right column is for details.